voc/voctomix/README-TRANSITIONS.md

 Precisely returns `Frame` number `n` of source A or B of the `Transtition`.

 #### Transition.flip()
-Return the index of the frame preferred to flip both sources (and the scenario) to get a propper z-order behavior.
+Return the index of the frame preferred to flip both sources (and the scenario) to get a proper z-order behavior.
 ```python
 def flip(self):
 ```
-Using this information is stronlgy recommended to get smooth results, when using transitions of type *c*(A,B) &harr; *c*(B,A).
+Using this information is strongly recommended to get smooth results, when using transitions of type *c*(A,B) &harr; *c*(B,A).

 #### Transition.begin/end()
 Returns the begin or end composite of that transition.